 As she was checking out the sandals, she saw a poster of a famous celebrity who went by the name Anne.
 This made her recall a co-worker of the same name and she remembered a recent encounter with her in which Anne, the co-worker, talked about the unfortunate loss of her child.

 It was this slight sadness that your spouse was currently exhibiting- the sadness that got transferred to her about a week ago from one of her co-workers!

 All these memory connections were happening subconsciously, below the level of awareness of your wife and so if you asked her, “What’s wrong?” she may have responded with something like, “What?
 I’m Okay” or if she’s a little aware of her emotional state, “I don’t know.
 I’m just sad.”

 These are the types of situations in which you have to be careful.
 If you can’t find a good reason behind a gesture by looking at the context, then it could be the result of complex thought processes going on in their mind that were triggered by an environmental cue.

 You may not succeed in reading body language 100% of the time.
-But this doesn’t mean you should stop practising because most of the time you will be able to read body language very accurately.
-Fail and learn, fail again and learn again.
+But this doesn’t mean you should stop practicing because most of the time you will be able to read body language very accurately.
+Fail and learn, fail again, and learn again.
 It’s totally worth it.